MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Exchange rate types

 Exchange rate types define a group of exchange rates that are obtained for currency conversion.
 Common rate types include spot rates, average rates, and historical rates.
 Default exchange rate types can be configured on the Ledger in each legal entity in Dynamics 365 Finance.
 Some processes allow you to select the exchange rate type that should be used for the process instead of using the default value for the ledger.

+### Executive sponsorship

+Leadership support and involvement from top-level executives in driving the Dynamics 365 implementation, emphasizing the importance of training and adoption throughout the organization.

 ### Expense policies